Construction Disputes: What Causes Them & How to Promote Early Resolution

 Where an EPC contractor has sufficient contractual leeway to provide a design that satisfies the owner’s RFP and/or performance specifications and its own basis of bid in terms of design and construction expertise coupled with a competitive tender price, and where some design assumptions may not have been declared during the bid process, there is always considerable risk that both parties have moved into a construction agreement whereby the expectations and requirements of the owner and contractor are at odds with each other.

 Disputes can occur because of undeclared and misunderstood differences between the parties as the project moves from contract award into the design and detailed development stage.
-If the project is of a particular type, for example, a Power Station or Water Treatment Plant, where the contractor was selected based on its specific and perhaps extensive experience of similar projects, the contractor is likely to favor specific factors in the design and procurement process that allow it to be competitive, providing they are not in conflict with the basis of the RFP and any pre-contract negotiations and declarations.
+If the project is of a particular type, for example, a Power Station or Water Treatment Plant, where the contractor was selected based on its specific and perhaps extensive experience with similar projects, the contractor is likely to favor specific factors in the design and procurement process that allow it to be competitive, providing they are not in conflict with the basis of the RFP and any pre-contract negotiations and declarations.
 However, any assumptions and allowances the contractor has made in its bid do not always translate directly into owner expectations and needs.

 A contractor will use standards, materials, and equipment that it considers will meet the RFP and the contract requirements.
-This allows the contractor to be competitive and provides a foundation for a planned, realistic, and understood framework for construction based on previous and similar experience.
+This allows the contractor to be competitive and provides a foundation for a planned, realistic, and understood framework for construction based on previous and similar experiences.
 As the contractor submits the design through the various stages of the owner approval process, conflicts can occur and manifest themselves in two distinct ways:

-1. Both parties end up in a series of disputes as the design develops which if unresolved in a timely and positive manner create project delays and foster mistrust and poor inter-party relationship problems thereafter.
-This occurs where the contractor’s submittals are in conflict with the owner’s expectations, notwithstanding the basis of bid and any pre-contract interface.
+- Both parties end up in a series of disputes as the design develops which if unresolved in a timely and positive manner create project delays and foster mistrust and poor inter-party relationship problems thereafter.
+This occurs where the contractor’s submittals are in conflict with the owner’s expectations, notwithstanding the basis of the bid and any pre-contract interface.
 More often than not, the owner will not want to pay for any changes to the design as the owner deems them to be included in the tender price and believes it has the right to request or instruct changes on a “no cost” basis because “that was what they wanted in the first instance” even though the RFP may not have been specific or even declaratory in this regard.

-2. Contractors accept minor owner requests and small changes during the design development and approval stages without fully understanding the potential time and/or cost ramifications that can result at a later time.
-This accords to the much noted construction principle of “death by a thousand cuts”.
+- Contractors accept minor owner requests and small changes during the design development and approval stages without fully understanding the potential time and/or cost ramifications that can result at a later time.
+This accords with the much noted construction principle of “death by a thousand cuts”.
 Contractors, particularly at the beginning of the project, will go out of their way to avoid upsetting the owner in this regard.
-It is all too easy for a contractor during the numerous approval and review stages to accede to minor drawing and specification changes and developments, only to discover that it has utterly failed to comprehend the impact to the procurement and construction process.
+It is all too easy for a contractor during the numerous approval and review stages to accede to minor drawing and specification changes and developments, only to discover that it has utterly failed to comprehend the impact on the procurement and construction process.
 Depending upon the magnitude of the cost impact, the contractor in all likelihood will end up disputing the additional costs.

 3.2 EPC Conflict of Requirements